The Perfect TouchpointApr 2022

-Touchpoint types include telephone or video calls, in-person meetings, emails (sent and received), website visits, visits to your shop or office.
+Touchpoint types include telephone or video calls, in-person meetings, emails (sent and received), website visits, and visits to your shop or office.
 A typical relationship is a series of Touchpoints across these various types.
 The customer is far more likely to remember each Touchpoint than any of your team.
 A single bad Touchpoint can ruin an otherwise great relationship.

 Every Touchpoint is critical.